djh1997/proj324/docs/index.md

 | DD-12864YO-3A              | 2        | 16.12          | lens           | no     |
 | AF 1.8" TFT ST7735R driver | 2        | 10             | lens           | yes    |

 The AF 1.8" TFT ST7735R is going to be the best option since its the best size for the lenses.
-Also there is drivers available for the raspberry pi.
+Also there is drivers[^2] available for the raspberry pi.

 ### Theory

 ![LCD workings](lcd/lcdworkings.png)

-In this diagram from Paul Davey's lecture[^1] on LCD's last year, you can see the inner working of an individual pixel.
+In this diagram from Paul Davey's lecture[^3] on LCD's last year, you can see the inner working of an individual pixel.

 This works like so;